MarkM2000/Final-Project/README.md

 # Background

 For this project, I will be creating a final map that uses the map of Hawaii.
 The Big Island will be the main focus of this project.
-This map will focus on the volcano hazard locations in road.
+This map will focus on the volcano lava flow hazard locations which will involve the roads in the area.

 # How To Create The Map
 These are the instructions on how this map was created: